rohit4989/Lending-Club-Dataset-Keras-Project/README.md

 The "loan_status" column contains our label.

-CANNOT UPLOAD THE DATASET BECAUSE ITS LARGER THAN 25 MB AS OER GITHUB RULES
+CANNOT UPLOAD THE DATASET BECAUSE ITS LARGER THAN 25 MB AS PER GITHUB RULES